AntoinePaques/MocktailGPT/packages/ts/README.md

 ## CLI

-Run the generator directly from your terminal:
+Run the generator directly from your terminal.
+The CLI will create an `orval.config.js` in the current directory and run Orval programmatically:

 ```bash
 npx mocktail generate --config ./mocktail.config.ts